 What do crocodiles eat?

-Where do crocodiles live?
+Where are crocodiles found?

-The American crocodile is also considered vulnerable by the International Union for Conservation of Nature and Natural Resources, but their populations are increasing.
+The American crocodile is considered vulnerable by the IUCN (opens in new tab), but its population is increasing.

 Alligators vs. crocodiles

-When a crocodile loses a tooth, it is quickly replaced.
+- When a crocodile loses a tooth, it is quickly replaced.
 These reptiles can go through 8,000 teeth over a lifetime, according to the San Diego Zoo.